bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 * This contract will hold the funds from the crowdsale
 * This contract receives the funds from the crowdsale when sent by `StatusContribution.doBuy(...)`
 * [x] This contract's `withdraw()` function can only be executed by the controlling multisig and can only be executed after the sale is finalised
-* [x] There are no areas for potential overflow, underflow, division, division by zero and type conversion errors
+* [x] There are no areas with potential overflow, underflow, division, division by zero and type conversion errors
 * There is a `transfer(...)` function to transfer the ethers to the multisig account within the `withdraw()` function
   * [x] This function can only be called by the multisig account
 * My comments on the code can be found in [ContributionWallet.md](ContributionWallet.md)